40 Best Things to Do on Hawaiʻi Island (The Big Island)

 4. Kohala Helicopter Tour

-When you think of Big Island helicopter tours, break them up into three categories.
+When thinking of Big Island helicopter tours, I recommend breaking them up into three categories.

 First, there are helicopter tours that circle the entire island, seeing everything along the coast but with less time over each location.
-Second, there are tours that focus entirely on Hawaiʻi Volcanoes National Park, and third, there are helicopter tours that fly solely along the Kohala Coast, which is exactly what this recommendation is about.
+Then, there are tours that focus entirely on Hawaiʻi Volcanoes National Park, and third, there are helicopter tours that fly solely along the Kohala Coast, which is exactly what this recommendation is all about!

-I suggest breaking them up like this because the Island of Hawaiʻi truly has that many areas to see, meaning that you’ll want to decide which sounds most interesting to you.
+I write all this because the Island of Hawaiʻi truly has that many areas to see, meaning that I think the best way to plan is to try to decide which of these options sounds most interesting to you.

 I can tell you from experience on the Kohala Coast that the ruggedness and sheer beauty of the sea cliffs and waterfalls are second to none, and all this can be experienced with an optional waterfall landing in one of the most remote and pristine valleys on the Big Island!

-Everyone thinks of the Kona Brewing Company when talking about Big Island Breweries, but what most don’t know is that the vast majority of Kona Brewing’s operation is not local to Hawaiʻi.
+Everyone thinks of the Kona Brewing Company when talking about Big Island breweries, but what most visitors don’t know is that the vast majority of Kona beer is not brewed in Hawaiʻi.

 Yelp: Ola Brew Co